 The seals are perhaps the Aquarium’s most popular residents: tens of thousand of visitors every year watch our seal training sessions and learn about seal biology.
 In the process, our visitors also learn how they should and should not interact with seals they encounter in the wild.

 When seals are in residence, we usually feed them when we open in the morning and when we close in the afternoon.
 Feeding sessions are also training sessions during which we make sure the seals get enough exercise and we train them in behaviors that are important for their care.
 Most training sessions are open to the public.

-Our harbor seals come with very different histories.
 Bubba, a 21-year-old male, was born at a marine park.
 He has lived most of his life with other seals at the Roger Williams Park Zoo in Rhode Island.
-Kitt, a female about 1 year old, was born in the wild, but taken into care after she was rescued following a terrible accident.
-Although she’s quite healthy now, she is blind.

-At least twice daily, the seals have training sessions.
+At least twice daily, Bubba has a training session.
 These sessions include feeding, teaching and practicing behaviors that make them easier to handle and care for, and flat-out play time: just getting some exercise and stimulation.
 Their trainers will also take your questions.
-If training is not in session, you can still see Kitt and Bubba in the habitat, where they often play on their own or haul out to dry off and get some sun.
+If training is not in session, you can still see Bubba in the habitat, where he plays on his own or hauls out to dry off and get some sun.

 Bubba had a companion, Kitt the harbor seal, that died unexpectedly in January 2023.
 Two other harbor seals, LuSeal and Bumper, were at the aquarium from 2008 until 2017.
 They died in the summer within a few days of one another.